Tucker Carlson: 2009–2023: Fox News Channel

-Tucker Carlson Tonight (2016–present)
+Tucker Carlson Tonight

 On November 14, 2016, Carlson began hosting Tucker Carlson Tonight on Fox News.
 The premiere episode of the show, which replaced On the Record, was the network's most watched telecast of the year in the time slot, with 3.7 million viewers.

 Tucker Carlson Tonight aired at 7:00 p.m. each weeknight until January 9, 2017, when Carlson's show replaced Megyn Kelly at the 9:00 p.m. time slot after she left Fox News.
-In January 2017, Forbes reported that the show had "scored consistently high ratings, averaging 2.8 million viewers per night and ranking as the number two cable news program behind The O'Reilly Factor in December."
+In January 2017, Forbes reported that the show had "scored consistently high ratings, averaging 2.8 million viewers per night and ranking as the number two cable news program behind The O'Reilly Factor in December".
 In March 2017, Tucker Carlson Tonight was the most watched cable program in the 9:00 p.m. time slot.

-On April 19, 2017, Fox News announced that Tucker Carlson Tonight would air at 8:00 p.m. following the cancellation of The O'Reilly Factor.
+On April 19, 2017, following the cancellation of The O'Reilly Factor, Fox News announced that Tucker Carlson Tonight would air at 8:00 p.m.
 Tucker Carlson Tonight was the third-highest-rated cable news show as of March 2018.

-In October 2018, Tucker Carlson Tonight was the second highest-rated cable news show in prime time, after The Sean Hannity Show with Sean Hannity, with 3.2 million nightly viewers.
+In October 2018, Tucker Carlson Tonight was the second-highest rated cable news show in prime time, after The Sean Hannity Show with Sean Hannity, with 3.2 million nightly viewers.
 By the end of 2018, the show had begun to be boycotted by at least 20 advertisers after Carlson said immigration makes the country "poorer, dirtier and more divided".
 According to Fox News, the advertisers only moved their ad buys to other programs.

-In November 2018, a "Smash Racism D.C." activist group associated with antifa protested outside Carlson's Washington, D.C., home.
+In November 2018, a "Smash Racism D.C.", a local anti-fascist group, protested outside Carlson's home in Washington, D.C.
 Carlson's driveway was vandalized with a spray-painted anarchist symbol.
 Carlson alleged "someone started throwing himself against the front door and actually cracked the front door," though police observed no damage to the door, nor did Washington Post columnist Erik Wemple when he visited the Carlson home the next day.
 Carlson was not home at the time of the incident.

-By January 2019, his show dropped to third with 2.8 million nightly viewers, down six percent from the previous year.
-The show had lost at least 26 advertisers.
-There were calls to fire Carlson from Fox News in March 2019 after Media Matters resurfaced remarks he had made over several years to the radio show Bubba the Love Sponge concerning women (calling them "like dogs" and "extremely primitive") and statutory rape, Iraqis, and immigrants.
+By January 2019, Carlson's show dropped to third with 2.8 million nightly viewers, down six percent from the previous year.
+The show also lost at least 26 advertisers.

+In March 2019, there were calls to fire Carlson from Fox News after Media Matters resurfaced remarks he had made over several years to the radio show Bubba the Love Sponge concerning women, calling them "like dogs" and "extremely primitive", and statutory rape, Iraqis, and immigrants.
 His ratings rose eight percent that week despite the boycotts.

 By August 2019, Media Matters calculated that some companies had fulfilled their media buy contracts and advertising inventory for the time slot and had now begun their purchases for other time slots on Fox News.
 At the close of 2019, Carlson's Nielsen ratings among all viewers 25–54 placed him second only to Fox's The Sean Hannity Show among cable news shows.